-lan Maclean, Administrative Officer, Faculty of Medicine from March 1983.
+lan Maclean, Administrative Officer, Faculty of Medicine.
 Telephone 662 3064.

-Executive Officer, Faculty of Medicine.
+Don Swinbourne, Executive Officer, Faculty of Medicine.
 Telephone 662 3094.

 Important: As changes may be made to information provided in this handbook, students should frequently consult the noticeboards of the schools and the official noticeboards of the University.